 You must also submit responses to these prompts:

-- Identify the inquiry or questions that guided your sustained investigation
+- Identify the question(s) or inquiry that guided your sustained investigation (600 characters maximum, including spaces).

-- Describe how your sustained investigation shows evidence of practice, experimentation, and revision guided by your inquiry or questions (1200 characters maximum, including spaces, for responses to both prompts)
+- Describe how your sustained investigation shows evidence of practice, experimentation, and revision guided by your question(s) or inquiry (600 characters maximum, including spaces).

 Note: Your responses to the prompts are evaluated along with the images you submit.
 The most successful responses in relation to the assessment criteria used here are clearly related to the images of work submitted, directly and completely address the prompts, and provide further evidence of inquiry-based sustained investigation through practice, experimentation, and revision.
 Although responses are not evaluated for spelling, grammar, or punctuation, you should make sure your responses are written clearly (e.g., don’t use extreme text speak or eliminate spaces between words).